AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-04-0.md

 ## Authoring

-- **Copy** function fails to duplicate the empty folders in Adobe Experience Manager as a Cloud Service.
+- The **Copy** function fails to duplicate the empty folders in Adobe Experience Manager as a Cloud Service.
 (15353)
 - The Web Editor is unable to upload .pptx files.
 (14837)
 -  While finding a text in the Web Editor, the cursor returns to the first occurrence of the searched text, on pressing the Enter key.
 (14820)
 - Autosave causes multiple issues, it repositions the cursor and requires manual clicks in the document.
 (14253)